Portuguese yields fall after Moody's raises ratings outlook

 "BUY-DIPS" MENTALITY

-Euro zone bonds mostly rallied after a sell-off on Friday when higher-than-expected U.S. jobs numbers brought forward bets of a cut in U.S. monetary stimulus.
+Euro zone bonds rose across the credit spectrum, after a sell-off on Friday when higher-than-expected U.S. jobs numbers brought forward bets of a cut in U.S. monetary stimulus.

-Last week's shock move by the European Central Bank to cut interest rates - and the stronger commitment to stimulate the economy that implies - is still supporting European debt markets.
-Most traders expect the ECB to pump more cheap long-term money into markets, according to a Reuters poll on Monday.
+Last week's shock move by the European Central Bank to push ahead with a cut in interest rates - and the stronger commitment to stimulating the economy that implies - is still supporting European debt markets.

 But investors are also returning to bets on the Federal Reserve scaling back its programme of bond-buying before March, after U.S. job growth unexpectedly accelerated in October.
 A Reuters poll after Friday's numbers showed more primary dealers were leaning toward an earlier cut in stimulus.

 That is broadly bad news for top-rated government bonds.
-German Bund futures settled 1 tick lower on Monday at 141.01, having seen their biggest one-day loss since September on Friday.
-German 10-year yields were steady at 1.76 percent .
+But German Bund futures were up 13 ticks on Monday at 141.15, having seen their biggest one-day loss since September on Friday.
+Yields on bonds issued by the Netherlands, Belgium, Austria and France were down between 1 and 2 basis points.

+"The sell-off on Friday was too aggressive and only in correlation with U.S. Treasuries.
+The signal from the ECB was very strong and that's going to be supportive for Germany and the other markets," Alessandro Giansanti, senior rates strategy at ING said.

 * MSA Safety - on March 8, unit was paid about $80.9 million (pursuant to insurance policies issued by the north river insurance company, affiliates